Dr Stavroula Nikitopoulou

 The most important emphasis is placed on the primary prevention of disease (before the disease process has begun).
 There is much wisdom in the old adage “an ounce of prevention is worth a pound of cure”.
 Once a disease process has started, a determination is made as to which core clinical function is imbalanced and responsible for causing it.
 Most functional imbalances can be addressed, some substantially improved (treated) and others completely returned to optimal function (healed).
 Rebalancing core clinical functions always has a significant positive impact on the health of the patient.
 A large toolbox of available interventions is evaluated and a customized treatment plan is applied for maximal impact on the underlying functionality.

 Functional medicine expands the physician’s toolbox beyond pharmaceuticals and surgery.
 It also includes botanicals, supplements, therapeutic diets, exercise plans, functional neuro-rehabilitation, detoxification programs, stress management techniques and much more.

-The physician and patient become active partners.
+The functional medicine physician and patient become active partners.
 Such a partnership allows the patient to truly be in control of improving their health and achieving optimal wellness.

-What is the difference between integrative and functional medicine doctor?
+What is the difference between integrative and functional medicine doctors?

 Various forms of alternative medicine, such as functional medicine and integrative medicine, have been quickly gaining popularity in the 21st century.
-Many believe that functional and integrative medicine are the future of medicine.
-Physicians are beginning to take a more holistic approach to treat patients, no longer just concentrating on treating disease.
-Although functional medicine and integrative medicine have similarities and overlap in several areas, there are a few factors that make each discipline somewhat unique
+Many believe that functional and integrative medicine is the future of medicine.
+Physicians are beginning to take a more holistic approach to treating patients, no longer just concentrating on treating disease.
+Although functional medicine and integrative medicine have similarities and overlaps in several areas, there are a few factors that make each discipline unique.